davloal/friendList/README.md

  Friend list demo
 =====================

-This repository is the source code for an example for the cop of 25/11/2016
+This repository is the source code for an example for the cop of 25/11/2016 where you can have a look at the usage of some ES2015 features.

 ### Usage